GUIDE PMSS Calendars

 PMSS Calendar page for Oct-Dec, 1942.
 [1942_calendar_009.jpg]

 During the 1940s the publication of calendars was fairly regular.
 The work to produce the calendars was undertaken by students working in the print shop.
 It is this group of calendars that, arguably, provides the most interesting examples of this genre.
-These calendars were designed largely by two creative workers at the School.
+These calendars were designed largely by two creative workers at the School: John Spelman III and Arthur W. Dodd,

 The art for most of the late 1930s and 1940s calendars was created by John Spelman III who was employed during that time as the art teacher at the School.
 Spelman’s work reflects his deep affection for the Southern Appalachians and for the architectural forms of the mountain cabin in and around eastern Kentucky.
 He provided an outstanding model for the students and helped them to consider their own aesthetic responses to the region and the remarkable charm of the mountain log cabin and the basic principles of design in a two-dimensional format.

 Tracking time can be found as early as the Neolithic period of history.
 The first known calendars were based on the cycles of the moon.
 Later, primary Western calendars were based on the relationship of the earth to the sun.
-The Julian calendar, named for Julius Caesar, was initiated in 46 BC and was a shift away from the former lunar calendar.
-It became the standard adopted by western civilization and those under control of the Romans and persisted as the main choice of the later Christian church.
+The Julian Calendar, named for Julius Caesar, was initiated in 46 BC and shifted away from the former lunar calendar.
+The Julian calendar soon became the standard adopted by western civilization and those under control of the Romans.
+It persisted largely because it was adopted by the later Christian church.
 The Julian calendar sought to simplify the complicated but accurate lunar calendar by adjustments using leap years.
-But, even that calendar did not persist.
+But, even the Julian calendar did not persist.

-In Appalachia, the Farmer’s Almanac is often used to help farmers determine when to plant and when to harvest.
+In Appalachia, the more tangible time-keeper, the Farmer’s Almanac ,is often used to help farmers determine when to plant and when to harvest.
 “Planting by the moon” is still a common practice in many households.

 CALENDAR ART (A sampling)